Double Happiness: Enhancing the Coupled Gains of L-lag Coupling via Control Variates: Theoretical Gains from Incorporating Control Variates

-{\it Remark 2:} Whereas (\ref{eq:hkLf}) and (\ref{eq:hkLb}) are equivalent as equalities, they can and will lead to different inequalities depending on how we bound their respective right-hand sides.
-This is both a bonus and a trap, as we shall discuss below.
+{\it Remark 2:} Whereas (\ref{eq:hkLf}) and (\ref{eq:hkLb}) are equivalent as equalities, they may lead to different inequalities depending on how we bound their respective right-hand sides.
+This is both a bonus and a trap, as we discuss below.

-\subsection{Deriving the Optimal Bound Over Choices of Control Variates}
+\subsection{Deriving the Optimal Bound over Choices of Control Variates}